aisland-dao/dex/README.md

 With > 4000 tokens listed.

-Under the hood, it uses the great [0x protocol](https://0x.org) and list of tradable tokens is filtered out from [https://tokenlists.org/](https://tokenlists.org/)
+Under the hood, it uses the great [0x protocol](https://0x.org)
+and the list of tradable tokens is filtered out from [https://tokenlists.org/](https://tokenlists.org/) (an Uniswap Project).

 You can easily make your own DEX with a minimal effort, just changing your logo and colors in a few html/css files.